CODE OF CIVIL PROCEDURE IN COSTA RICA

 When domestic methods of proof are insufficient to prove the facts claimed, evidence from witnesses outside the nation may be included.
 Witnesses are not required to declare if being questioned will reveal information that may be used to convict the declarant or any spouse, cohabitant, ancestor, descendant, or collateral related up to the third degree, inclusive, of consanguinity or affinity.

 Those bound to confidentiality by their profession or law may also decline to answer inquiries that go against their duty or power of reserve.
-They will be allowed to decline to testify or answer certain questions if they feel doing so would put them in conflict with their parents.
+They will be allowed to testify or answer specific questions if they feel doing so would put them in conflict with their parents.
 The juvenile witness has this privilege, and the court must tell them of it.

 Replacement of proposed witnesses will continue; substituting accepted witnesses will continue only in extraordinary circumstances.
 The substitution of the proposed witness will be settled at the preliminary hearing.
 The substitution of allowed witnesses may be sought and resolved at the test practice hearing in proceedings where a preliminary hearing is held.
 Any request for a witness replacement within a single hearing process, whether it relates to witnesses who have been admitted or presented, must be made before the hearing concludes to be handled and resolved at that hearing.

-When allowed, the court will take steps to protect the right to conflicting testimony if witness replacement is allowed.
+When allowed, the court will take steps to protect the right to conflicting testimony if witness replacement is permitted.

 OUR PROCESS